LIVE AT SHEA-STADIUM

 Musically, this record is important because it features the first available version of What's the New Mary Jane, in stereo and in excellent quality.

 1. early-mid 1972 (see above).
-The first pressing had a laminated cover with the title on the front and black and white photos with liner notes about the content on the back.
-These claimed that this was the only European bootleg (which is untrue, since the Kustom LP, from which this record was derived, was distributed in the U.K. beginning in February, 1971, at least a year earlier.
-However, wrong information is not unusual in bootleg liner notes).
+The first pressing had a laminated cover with the title on the front and black-and-white photos with liner notes about the content on the back.
+These claimed that this was the only European bootleg (which is untrue, since the Kustom LP, from which this record was derived, was distributed in the U.K. starting in February, 1971, at least a year earlier.
+However, incorrect information in bootleg liner notes is not uncommon).
 The record itself had blank white labels, and the pressing marks are a ring at 12 mm from the spindle hole, a second ring at 32 mm and a third ring near the border of the label area.
 The matrix number was scratched out.